 Under Dr. Julio Brache’s presidency Pasteurizadora Rica saw the rise of sister companies; DOMINICAN CITRUS PARTNERSHIP, and SAN ANTONIO DIARY.
 These companies make up what is today known as the Rica Corporate Group.

 CEO of Rica Group

-Pedro Guillermo Brache Álvarez, CEO of Rica Group and son of Julio A. Brache, demonstrates the values he learned at home.
+Pedro Guillermo Brache Álvarez, CEO of Rica Group and son of Julio A. Brache, lives by the values he learned at home.
 He studied at the San Juan Bautista Institute and finished his high school education at at Princeton, New Jersey.
 He pursued a university degree and a master’s at the University of Syracuse and the American University of Washington, D. C., respectively.

 He believes a manager should see the firing of an employee as his or her own error.
 “All managers must analyse themselves before making such a decision: did I not give enough support, training or the necessary tools?
 You have in your hands the lives of many people and when they are successful so is the company.
 I like to see executives arrive at Rica and make a career here, see how the company helps them evolve, grow personally and professionally.
-It is through the development of its people that companies grow”.
+It is through the personal development of its people that companies grow”.

 “My father is a humble man, the kind that gives a a lot of importance to the human element.
 He created the company out of nothing, something that can be more difficult than taking over an existing enterprise that is already running.
 Not all doctors have enjoyed good fortune and success in business.
 He succeeded because he has incredible common sense and knows how to use it.
 He is also very positive and altogether this is what makes for a great man”, emphasised Pedro referring to his father.